The AOA Group Long-Term Disability Income Insurance Plan - aoa

 Collect Again If Your Disability Comes Back

 It's not unusual to recover from a disability … go back to work … and then find your disability once again prevents you from performing your duties as a doctor of optometry.
-So the AOA Group Long-Term Disability Income Insurance Plan gives you benefits for these types of situations.
+The AOA Group Long-Term Disability Income Insurance Plan gives you benefits for these types of situations.

 After you meet your original elimination period (the waiting period before benefits begin) for a disability, any disability due to the same or related medical condition will be treated as one continuous period of disability.
 That means your disability benefits can start again … right away … if you become disabled again after returning to continuous full time work for LESS than six months.
 If you worked for six months or more, you will need to satisfy the elimination period again before disability benefits can resume and it will be considered a separate period of disability.

-The AOA leveraged the professional status of more than 25,000 doctors of optometry to negotiate the affordable rates for this Insurance Plan.
-This significant financial advantage helps the AOA's Group Long Term Disability Plan stand out in comparison to programs you may find on your own or through an employer.
+The AOA leveraged the professional status of more than 25,000 doctors of optometry to negotiate rates for this Insurance benefit.
+This significant financial advantage helps the AOA's Group Long Term Disability coverage stand out in comparison to programs you may find on your own or through an employer.

 45 Day Waiting Period